-Emong is expected to be out of the Philippine area of responsibility by Thursday evening.
+It is expected to leave the Philippine Area of Responsibility by Tuesday morning.

 Disclaimer: The comments uploaded on this site do not necessarily represent or reflect the views of management and owner of INQUIRER.net.
 We reserve the right to exclude comments that we deem to be inconsistent with our editorial standards.